rickrain/k8s-volumes/README.md

 ## Tutorial: Pod storage (10 minutes)

-In this tutorial, you will explore volume data that is local to a pod.
-That is, it is created when a pod is scheduled to a node and is removed when a pod is removed from the node (for any reason).
+In this tutorial, you will explore volume storage that is local to a pod.
+This kind of volume storage is created when a pod is scheduled to a node and is removed when a pod is removed from the node (for any reason).
 If a pod is re-created, even on the same node, any data that was written to the volume previously is lost.
 In Kubernetes, this kind of storage/persistence is known as the [`emptyDir` volume](https://kubernetes.io/docs/concepts/storage/volumes/#emptydir).

 The following diagram illustrates this kind of storage/persistence in a pod.

 TODO: Insert diagram here

 This tutorial will use an nginx container running on your cluster to demonstrate the learning objective.
-Before proceeding, open the `01-pod-storage.yaml` file to familiarize yourself with what it does.
+Before proceeding, review [`01-pod-storage.yaml`](./01-pod-storage.yaml) to familiarize yourself with what it does.

 ```bash